sourav-bk/Golang/README.md

 ## ***Go Routine*** :
 A Goroutine is a lightweight thread managed by the Go runtime, Used to run multiple function or method Concurrently.
 While traditional OS thread might take up 1MB of memory, a Goroutine starts with just 2KB.
+Go runtime efficiently distributes goroutines, across all available CPU cores.

 ---
 ### Difference between Goroutine and Thread